KeenGWatanabe/tf-ec2-alb-webApp/README.md

 #Creating the Key Pair
 We will be creating a new key pair in our terraform directory.
 Run the following command:
-"
-ssh-keygen -t rsa -b 4096 -m pem -f roger_kp && openssl rsa -in roger_kp -outform pem && chmod 400 roger_kp.pem
+`ssh-keygen -t rsa -b 4096 -m pem -f roger_kp && openssl rsa -in roger_kp -outform pem && chmod 400 roger_kp.pem`
-"

 updated:
-ssh-keygen -t rsa -b 4096 -m pem -f roger_kp.pem && chmod 400 roger_kp.pem
+`ssh-keygen -t rsa -b 4096 -m pem -f roger_kp.pem && chmod 400 roger_kp.pem`

 An Elastic IP (EIP) in AWS is a static, public IPv4 address that you can allocate to your AWS account and associate with resources such as EC2 instances, NAT gateways, or network interfaces.
 Unlike a regular public IP address, which is dynamically assigned and can change when you stop/start an instance, an Elastic IP remains associated with your account until you explicitly release it.